 \subsection{Parameter Setting}

-We describe the parameter settings of the experiments as follows. $N$ denoting the number of devices is 50.
+We describe the parameter settings of the experiments as follows. $N$ denotes the number of devices as 50.
 The devices are uniformly located in a circular area of size $500$ m $\times$ $500$ m, and the center is a base station.
-Between each device and the base station, the wireless channel's pass loss is modeled as \mbox{$128.1 + 37.6\log_{10}(\texttt{distance})$} along with the standard deviation of shadow fading, which is $8$ dB, where \texttt{distance} denotes the distance from the device to the base station with kilometer as the unit.
+Between each device and the base station, the wireless channel's pass loss is modeled as \mbox{$128.1 + 37.6\log_{10}(\texttt{distance})$} along with the standard deviation of shadow fading, which is $8$ dB, where \texttt{distance} is the distance from the device to the base station with kilometer as the unit.
 The power spectral density of Gaussian noise $N_0$ is $-174$ dBm/Hz.